 If you’re having trouble staying focused and maintaining your concentration, there are some foods that will help to clear up your brain fog.

-Choline is a nutrient that, when ingested, partakes in helping the brain cells produce acetylcholine – a neurotransmitter that encourages mental focus.
-Choline can be found in broccoli, liver, peanuts and quinoa.
+Choline is a nutrient that, when ingested, partakes in helping brain cells produce acetylcholine – a neurotransmitter that encourages mental focus.
+Choline can be found in broccoli, liver, peanuts, and quinoa.

 Be sure to add a serving of green leafy vegetables to your meal as their vitamin K and lutein content has been shown to boost brain power (2).

 If you’re looking to enjoy a romantic night in, it’s best to indulge in foods that will entice the senses and boost your libido.

 Naturally-libido boosting nutrients include collagen, iron, vitamin C, and zinc.
 The gradual decrease in collagen in the body can affect a man’s ability to maintain an erection, yet vitamin C encourages both blood circulation and collagen production – both of which can enhance libido.

 There are other aphrodisiac foods that are rich in zinc and these are oysters and dark chocolate.

 In addition to food choices, here are some essential oils that can also enhance your romantic night in.

 Comfort foods are often seen as a large serving of chocolate ice cream.
 Thankfully, there are ways you can get your mood up without compromising your health.